Lepton Flavour Symmetries: Origin of neutrino masses

 In the intermediate regime in which the singlet neutrino masses are lighter than the electroweak scale, but significantly larger than the energy of the relevant neutrino processes, it is still possible to integrate out the singlet neutrinos.
 As the SM group is badly broken in such a regime, it is appropriate in this case to start from the $\text{SU(3)}_c \times \text{U(1)}_\text{em}$ invariant Lagrangian~\cite{Altarelli:1999gu}

-which still leads of course to the seesaw formula in \eq{seesawLE}.
+which still leads of course to the seesaw formula in \eq{seesaw}.

 Otherwise, if the singlet neutrinos are light enough to be produced, or not too far from that, a full treatment of the neutrino sector, including the sterile states and their mixing with the active ones, is necessary.
 In such a regime, the size of neutrino masses requires the relevant parameters to be particularly small.
-For example, singlet neutrinos in the $\text{eV}$ range require the Yukawa couplings $\lambda_N$ and the singlet masses $M$ in \eqs{nuYukawa} and~(\ref{eq:M}) to be as small as
+For example, singlet neutrinos in the $\text{eV}$ range (a motivated possibility, see e.g.~\cite{Giunti:2019aiy} for a review) require the Yukawa couplings $\lambda_N$ and the singlet masses $M$ in \eqs{nuYukawa} and~(\ref{eq:M}) to be as small as

 (and imply a mild fine-tuning, keeping Dirac and Majorana neutrino masses within one or two orders of magnitude).